swennemans/building-your-own-reactjs/02-building_basic_vdom/09-updating.md

 ```

 Is it working?? **YES** and **NO**.
-Yes our application is updating the height as expected, and we could even make it a disco by lowering the interval.
-Pretty awesome!
+Yes our application is updating the height as we wanted and we could even make it a disco by lowering the interval.
+Pretty awesome 🕶

 **BUT** our text is not updating... why is that?

-Well, we don't handle the `children` yet.
+Well, the text is defined in the `vElement` as a `child` and we don't handle the `children` yet.